Please enable JavaScript to view this site.

 Search radius

-3D radius around the point for counting neighbour points.
+Search radius around a point for counting neighbour points.
+This is active only if Distance is set to Neighbour point count, or Another line.
 Points outside search radius are remain without distance value when computing distance To another line.
-This is only active if Distance is set to Neighbour point count, or Another line.

 Other class